pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

    was particularly problematic for those with government-issued laptops, where they couldn't install software.

-2. While most workshops could use the Jupyter-Hub cloud platform called Nebari, hosted by Quansight Labs, it didn't support our development use case.
+1. While most workshops could use the Jupyter-Hub cloud platform called Nebari, hosted by Quansight Labs, it didn't support our development use case.
 Thus, we didn't have a "backup" platform for participants who couldn't get things set up.
    However, I later worked with [Sarah Kaiser](https://github.com/crazy4pi314) from GitHub, who set us up with a [Codespace](https://github.com/features/codespaces) that we can use for future workshops.

+1. Because we practiced publishing to (test) PyPI, we should have suggested that participants create an account in advance!

-3. Installing things across operating systems (Linux, Mac and windows) is always tricky.
+1. Installing things across operating systems (Linux, Mac and windows) is always tricky.
 In this workshop, we switched from suggesting [pipx](https://pipxproject.github.io/pipx/) to using [Hatch installers](https://hatch.pypa.io/latest/install/) for Mac and